Skip to main content

 The reliance of some agencies, like Australia’s TGA, on the work of others also has interesting implications.
 While this approach can certainly improve the efficiency of the review process and lead to faster patient access, it also raises questions about regulatory sovereignty and the potential for a “one-size-fits-all” approach to drug approval.

-A therapy that is deemed to have a favorable risk-benefit profile in the context of the U.S. healthcare system may not be viewed in the same light in a country with a different demographic profile or a different set of challenges.
+A therapy that is deemed to have a favorable risk-benefit profile in the context of the U.S. healthcare system may not be viewed in the same light in a country with a different demographic profile or a different set of public health challenges.
 These are the types of complex issues that must be considered by policymakers and regulators around the world.

 The Challenge of Post-Market Surveillance